Revised, March 2017

 Prices received for fresh carrots are typically higher than prices received for carrots for processing.
-The 2013 season average U.S. price for fresh carrots was $28.50 per cwt, up seven percent over the previous two years and 26 percent higher than ten years ago.
-The current, on-going drought in California is likely to have a major impact on the state’s production with potential implications on U.S. supplies and prices now and in the future.
+The 2015 season average U.S. price for fresh carrots was $31.40 per cwt, up nearly 13 percent over the previous two years and 33 percent higher than ten years ago.

 Based on most recent production and price averages, the estimated gross value for fresh market carrot production is $10,600 per acre.
 The costs of carrot production vary depending the production location and the level of mechanization.